getodk/governance/README.md

 ## Code

 As ODK is an open source project, anybody may file issues on or propose code changes to any of the various ODK repositories.
 Proposed code changes must be approved by a project Committer.

+ODK code is permissively licensed with code copyright remaining with the original author.
+In this sense, no one entity "owns" the project's intellectual assets.
+The release process for all tools is controlled by Get ODK Inc. All ODK-related online properties such as software-as-a-service accounts, hosting accounts, social media accounts, and so forth are in the name of Get ODK Inc., and all expenses for same are borne by Get ODK Inc.

 ### Committers